bitfocus/companion-module-panasonic-kairos/companion/HELP.md

 * trigger snapshot of SCENE

 ### AUX source assignment
-* set source for selected AUX
+* set source for selected AUX, only possible when sources assigned to an AUX

 ### RAM players/Clip players
 * go to begin